peer¶

 Each subcommand has different options available, and these are described in

 their own dedicated topic.
-For brevity, we often refer to a command (peer
+For brevity, we often refer to a command (peer), a

 If a subcommand is specified without an option, then it will return some high